What a nice message to read! It sure would be nice if everyone joining a Slack channel received such a message!

 method.
 In this case, you'll be adding the form the user will interact with.

-This is done using a built-in function.
-Built-in functions give you the ability to add common Slack functionality without the need to do so from scratch.
+This is done using a Slack function.
+Slack functions give you the ability to add common Slack functionality without the need to do so from scratch.

-The built-in function to use here is the OpenForm
+The Slack function to use here is the OpenForm

 function.
 Add it to your create_welcome_message.ts